March 18, 2026

 • 153+ metrics covering sales, subscriptions, and products

-• Multi-currency support
+• Multi-currency support with automatic conversion across 36 currencies

-Metered based on monthly revenue:
+Pricing is metered based on your monthly revenue:

 4. GrowthOptix: Best for Paypal and Stripe Businesses